 Stroke Rehabilitation helps people with impairments after a stroke to regain as much function and independence as possible in physical, cognitive, emotional, communicative and social domains.
 Rehabilitation interventions are a set of activities that begin early after the stroke occurs, once the stroke survivor is medically stable and can identify goals for rehabilitation and recovery.

 Rehabilitation Services in CESN

 Canadian Stroke Best Practice Recommendations: Stroke Rehabilitation Practice Guidelines

 The Interprofessional Team includes physicians, nurses, physiotherapists (PTs), occupational therapists(OTs), speech-language pathologists(S-LPs), social workers, psychologists, recreational therapists, pharmacists, dietitians, and rehabilitation assistants.
-Core rehabilitation therapies are OT, PT, and S-LP.
+Core stroke rehabilitation therapies are OT, PT, and S-LP.
 The regulating colleges for these regulated health professionals in Ontario are: